 - 15% in the TIAA-CREF International Equity Fund

 - 5% in the Emerging Market Fund (just enough to dip my toe in)

-- 25% Bonds: I started with my age as the number, but since I hope to make up for a little bit of time I lost not investing in grad school and feel relatively confident in my ability to weather economic storms, I decided to smudge it down slightly.
+- 25% Bonds: I started by using the rule of thumb which says 1% per year of age.
+Since I hope to make up for a little bit of time I lost not investing in grad school and feel relatively confident in my ability to weather economic storms, I decided to smudge it down slightly.
 (Having never actually invested during an economic downturn does help one’s ability to feel confident…)

 I needed to apply my asset allocation to each account in my portfolio (both the one that my employer held, since I wasn’t vested at the time, and the one I get to keep no matter what), followed by changing my future allocations.
 Once I did all that, I can basically forget about it until I tell it to rebalance in a year or two, at which time I will slightly decrease my stock percentage in favor of bonds.

 That’s all folks.
 Ultimately, changing my investment portfolio into something that I feel will perform well, is less risky, and gives me a finer sense of control (all while costing me less in fees!) was done over a few lunch breaks.
 I hope this shows you that, while it’s going to take some reading and thinking about what you want from your money, ultimately investing isn’t insurmountably hard.
 I hope Investing 101 gave some of you that are new to investing a little more confidence in tackling your first investment accounts!